Hornbill-Docs/esp-user-guide/esp-user-guide/availability-status.md

 # Availability Status
 The [User Availability Status](/esp-config/organizational-data/user-availability-states) is an optional feature that allows you to set your current work status.
+This can be a useful tool for your co-workers to determine if you are free for them to reach out to you.
+Also, with Hornbill's powerful workflows, there are automatic actions that can consider your status to fulfill certain tasks.

-## Enabled
+## Status Enabled
 When enabled, you will see your current status in the [Profile toolbar](/esp-user-guide/navigation#profile-toolbar).

 ![Profile Toolbar](/_books/esp-user-guide/images/profile-toolbar.png)